open-component-model/ocm/docs/ocm/plugins.md

 - **`shortDescription`** *string*

-  A short description shown in the plugin overview provided by the commad `ocm ger plugins`.
+  A short description shown in the plugin overview provided by the command `ocm ger plugins`.

 - **`description`** *string*